Hanebu/Loot-Goblin/README.md

    ### Import:

-   Will scan the screen for the opened Tomes and Treasure Maps
+   Will scan the screen for the opened Tomes and Treasure Maps.

    ### Export sell: